rustychris/make_dfm/README.md

 make build-dfm
 ```

-To use the binaries when installed without conda, you’ll need to set LD_LIBRARY_PATH to PREFIX/lib, and reference the executables with full path (or add PREFIX/bin to PATH).
+To actually use the installation: `. prepenv.sh`
+(Alternatively, set LD_LIBRARY_PATH to PREFIX/lib, and reference the executables with full path (or add PREFIX/bin to PATH).
+If using conda, it should be sufficient to instead just activate the environment.

+If you need to copy the install to a new folder or to a new machine, it might work.
+You will almost certainly need to add the the …/lib path to LD_LIBRARY_PATH.
+Conda will embed the installation path into some of the libraries, but LD_LIBRARY_PATH will generally let the system find the libraries in the new path.

 # Older Notes